antarctica/lantern/docs/dev.md

 'SCAR ADD Metadata Toolbox (Data Catalogue) CSW Revision Tracking GitLab Personal Access Token (PAT)' item in the shared vault in the MAGIC 1Password account.

-If building the static site, include the `APP_ESRI_API_KEY` environment variable as well, using the 'SCAR ADD Metadata Toolbox - ESRI ArcGIS API key' item in the MAGIC shared vault in 1Password as the value.

 See the [Command Reference](/docs/cli-reference.md) for how to use the CLI.
 Where `flask` is written, replace this with the command example above.